Weekly wrap: Ball lands on Rachel Kolisi at RWC tour, La Conco matched with Ox

-Weekly Wrap: Rachel Kolisi Hit by Ball on Springbok Tour, Elizabedi Meets Originator of Nickname
+Weekly Wrap: Rachel Kolisi Hit by Ball on Springboks Tour, Elizabedi Meets Originator of Nickname

 Rachel Kolisi had a bout of bad luck during the Springboks Rugby World Cup (RWC) tour.
 Eben Etzebeth got to meet the young child who made his nickname popular.
 Late South African musician Mandoza's family may reap the rewards of having his classic song played at the RWC 2023.